 “Rosslyn Chapel was all one could have imagined or hoped for”

 Sunshine on Leith

-One of my favourite films of all time, this cheery musical is based in Edinburgh.
+In my opinion one of the best Scottish movies of all time, this cheery musical is based in Edinburgh.
 Released in 2013 it’s an adaption of a stage musical of the same name which is a jukebox of songs from The Proclaimers.
 This is a proper feel good film and I'll eat my left foot if you aren’t singing along as the cast dance and sing on the Mound to 500 miles.

-There you have it, my favourite Scottish films of all time.
+There you have it, the best Scottish movies of all time, in my opinion.
 Have I missed any?
 Which are your favourites?
 Let me know in the comments below.